nDmitry/grunt-autoprefixer/README.md

 #### options.silent
 Type: `Boolean`
-Default value: false
+Default value: `false`

-If the `silent` option in enabled, grunt.log.writeln will be suppress.
+If the `silent` option in enabled, grunt.log.writeln will be suppressed.

 ```js
 options: {